fenago/python-networking-sysadmins/scripting/lab_guides/Lab_17.md

-A bar chart is a chart that represents your data[]{#id326158858 .indexterm} in rectangular bars.
+A bar chart is a chart that represents your data in rectangular bars.
 You can plot them vertically or horizontally.
 Create a script called  `bar_chart.py` and write the following content in it: